-First-generation students face barriers continuing-generation students do not.
-Consequently, their college experience is more challenging as they navigate a new, unfamiliar environment for the first time.
+First-generation students are likely to face barriers continuing-generation students do not.
+Consequently, their college experience is more challenging as they navigate a new, unfamiliar environment for the first time without previous parental experience to glean from.
 According to the Education Advisory Board (EAB), 33% of first-generation students leave college within three years of starting.
 While there are many contributing factors, the main reasons first-generation students leave are 1) financial burdens, 2) lack of support, and 3) inequitable access to resources.

-Studies show that first-generation students are likely to have a lower-income family background.
+Studies show that first-generation students are more likely to have a lower-income family background.
 Many have taken out large student loans to pay for school and have a job throughout their college career.
-If they drop out, they end up with the added financial burden, saddled with heavy debt and no benefit.
+After all, it’s not just tuition to worry about.
+There are textbooks, housing, bills, food, laptops, and some have kids and family to care for. it can be really difficult to navigate a new environment while working and trying to keep up with academics.
+It’s not uncommon for lower-income, first-generation students to drop out because the cost is just too great.
+And if they drop out, they end up with the added financial burden, saddled with heavy debt and no benefit.
 Low-income, first-generation students have a greater risk when it comes to failure.
 It’s every institution’s responsibility to make sure first-generation students have what they need to succeed academically, complete their degree, and realize a successful future.

 Lack of Support